cancech/cadf/comms-lib/Readme.md

 The protocol is the mechanism through which data is serialized and deserialized to/from the network.
 Needless to say both sides of the communication must use the same protocol in order to be able to understand each other.
 A protocol is defined by extending the provided [cadf::comms::Protocol](include/comms/network/serializer/TemplateProtocol.h) through which a [cadf::comms::ISerializerFactory](include/comms/network/serializer/Serialier.h) (can extend the provided [cadf::comms::TemplateSerializerFactory](include/comms/network/serializer/TemplateProtocol.h) is created for the purpose of serializing a specific message to the desired network format, and a [cadf::comms::IDeserializer](include/comms/network/serializer/Serialier.h) to deserialize network data into program data.
 Some procotols are provided:

-* [Binary](include/comms/network/serializer/binary/Serializer.h) for copying the data directly onto the network
+* [cadf::comms::binary::BinaryProtocol](include/comms/network/serializer/binary/Serializer.h) for copying the data directly onto the network
-* [JSON](include/comms/network/serializer/dom/JsonSerializer.h) for converting the data into a JSON data structure
+* [cadf::comms::domm::json::JSONProtocol](include/comms/network/serializer/dom/JsonSerializer.h) for converting the data into a JSON data structure
+* [cadf::comms::local::LocalProtocol](include/comms/network/serializer/local/Serializer.h) dummy protocol for use with a Local bus to allow for the templates to be properly filled, yet which does nothing (in fact will generate exceptions is any attempt at (de)serialization is made)

 The protocol to be employed is generally specified via a template parameter `<PROTOCOL>` in which case reference to the specific [cadf::comms::Protocol](include/comms/network/serializer/TemplateProtocol.h) extension that is to be used.